Non-reversible stationary states for majority voter and Ising dynamics on trees: Acknowledgements

 \section{Acknowledgements}

-The authors thank Aernout van Enter and Elchanan Mossel for pointing out several relevant articles in the literature.
-P.\ L.\ was supported by the ERC grant CriBLaM, and thanks F.\ T.\ and the TU Wien for their hospitality during several visits.
-F.\ T.\ gratefully acknowledges financial support of the Austria Science Fund (FWF), Project Number P 35428-N.
+The authors thank Aernout van Enter and Elchanan Mossel for pointing out several relevant articles in the literature, and the anonymous referees for numerous useful suggestions for improvement.
+P.\ L.\ thanks F.\ T.\ and the TU Wien for their hospitality during several visits.
+F.\ T.\ gratefully acknowledges financial support of the Austria Science Fund (FWF), Project Number P 35428-N. This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 757296).